Dolphins (South African cricket team): Playing kit

-The Hollywoodbets Dolphins home kit consists of black shirts and black trousers with green trim during limited overs competitions.
+The Dolphins home kit consists of black shirts and black trousers with green trim during limited overs competitions.
 The away strip for limited overs competitions is purple shirts and purple trousers with yellow trim.

 Sponsors

-Hollywoodbets are the Dolphins' primary shirt sponsors until the end of the 2019/20 season, with local radio station East Coast Radio (ECR 94.5FM) their associate sponsor.
+Hollywoodbets have been the Dolphins' primary shirt sponsors since September 2017, with local radio station East Coast Radio (ECR 94.5FM) and Fourways Airconditioning their associate sponsors.